Montzi/Workoutapp/README.md

   interleave.
 - **Tap any exercise** to open it, then **Start the session here** begins the workout on that exercise instead of the first one. **Replace** is there too.
-- **New exercise** during a workout does the same swap mid session.
+- **Change exercise** during a workout opens a list of the other exercises in that muscle group and lets you pick which one you want, rather than cycling blindly.
+Only exercises not already in the session are offered, so the third chest slot can become any chest lift you have not done yet.
+  It appears while an exercise is proposed, before you accept it.
 - **Mark as done** on any exercise during a session logs every set it still owes and moves straight to the next one.
 Use it when you did the work off the clock.
 Those rows land in the sheet with `marked done` in the Note column, so they are honest about how they got there. **Skip this